 Addressing Concerns: Safety, Sensation, and FAQs

-Frenuloplasty is considered a very safe procedure with minimal risk of serious complications like infection or bleeding.
-Concerns about significant changes to sensation are uncommon; most men notice no difference.
+Frenuloplasty is a very safe procedure.
+The risk of serious complications such as infection or bleeding is minimal.
+Most men notice no change in sensation.
 The procedure does not affect penis size or cause erectile dysfunction.

 Addressing patient concerns openly is crucial.
 Here are answers to common questions regarding penile frenuloplasty: